-It’s extra-hot this summer and cold drinks and cool snacks are a hit.
+The year’s drawn-out heat and humidity makes cold drinks and cool snacks a necessity.
 Stock your frig with healthy food with these deals.
 A well-stocked and organized refrigerator helps manage your finances, can improve eating habits, and adds a sense of order to life.
 A brand new refrigerator is a hefty upfront investment, but nothing beats the economy and convenience of having good food at home.
 To make it easier on the pockets, we’ve pooled the best refrigerator deals at Walmart, Best Buy, and Abt Electronics.

 Today’s best refrigerator deals